Flag of Riga

 The flag of Riga is one of the official symbols of Riga, along with the coat of arms of Riga.
+The flag consists of a horizontal bicolour of blue and white, with the coat of arms of Riga in the middle.

 Design

-The regulation on the flag of Riga, standard of the City Council chairman of Riga, and the flagship pennant of Riga, on the Riga City Council Binding Regulations No.181, states that :
+The regulation on the flag of Riga, standard of the City Council chairman (Mayor) of Riga, and the flagship pennant of Riga, on the Riga City Council Binding Regulations No.181, states that: